Question 5: A cold hand grasped his wrist as he slumped to his knees. Write a story which includes these words.

-The gold bearing plateau of the Guiana Shield is every miner‟s destination.
+The gold-bearing plateau of the Guiana Shield is every miner‟s destination.
 But many times, it is also their doom.
 The rainforest holds a hellish hatred, a demonic grudge against all intruders, and batters them, strangles them, and eventually, destroys them.
 Amazonia is no place for man, and here, nature reigns supreme.
 The men trudged through the mud, in the sunken crater, somewhere in the middle of nowhere.
 All around them were trees, in excess of fifty metres high, ferns, creepers, moss and lianas.
 The world of vegetation was grey-green, alien to mankind, as the early morning fog hung low among the ferns.
 This team was here, for gold, but man cannot tame nature.
-All of them, faces haggard and mud-streaked, clothes torn with dried blood in dark spots, their rifles and digging tools already rusting with moisture were on death row.
+All of their faces were haggard and mud-streaked, clothes were torn with dried blood in dark spots, and their rifles and digging tools already rusting with moisture were on death row.
 They had a fouled compass, no medicine, and half of the original eight-man team was lost; dead, in the middle of nowhere.

-Carl Royston shook his head, cursed under his breath.
+Carl Royston shook his head and cursed under his breath.
 He was a young miner from one of the villages in the mountains, but he looked twice as old as he was now, as the men lethargically stumbled through the perpetual gloom in the barely penetrable rainforest.
 He glanced at Lewis, his number one rival.
 Lewis was a big, burly, bearded buffalo of a man.
-Lewis stared at him, scowled as they moved deeper into the bowels of the forest.
+Lewis stared at him and scowled as they moved deeper into the bowels of the forest.
 Carl hated Lewis with all his heart, for reasons he chose not to remember.
 Now they were together, members of the same team in the heathen jungle.